ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_core.md

 Instead, we take pragmatic approach and try to give more detailed errors, when appropriate and while maintaining a sensible API design.

 Below we explore a few different types of functions (in terms of their possible errors) and explore, how they can report errors.
+In addition to these examples, some of the other options could be combined with this one.
+Where appropriate, the API can be redesigned and partitioned into functions with a single error case.
+In other cases, using an extra argument for errors, or using an output pointer argument, might be an option.

 #### Simple preconditions